enriqueyt/Data-Modeling-with-Postgres/.ipynb_checkpoints/README-checkpoint.md

                 └── C
                     ├──          # Json file that contains metadata about a song and the artist of that song
-    ├── queries                 # Contains querys or the the project ├── database            # create the database,run drop and create tables ├── drop                # contains querys to drop tables ├── create              # contains querys to create tables ├── insert              # contains querys to drop tables
+    ├── queries                 # Contains querys or the the project ├── create_db           # create the database to worrk on ├── database            # run drop and create tables ├── drop                # contains querys to drop tables ├── create              # contains querys to create tables ├── insert              # contains querys to drop tables